 The fact of the matter is that maintaining a small business like Super Pan in cities like Los Angeles is increasingly difficult.
 While gentrification in the community compounds the trouble involved in maintaining the bakery’s “appeal” over the years, even if the buzz-word was removed from the equation, rising inflation and the cost of living since the bakery’s opening in the early 2000’s without an increase in backing or security for its services continue to undermine any effort to keep its place in the community.

-Once the stand clears the permitting process, as with most other things in life, taxes apply, but at no point in the process is there an accounting for the stand’s aggregate time in the community, or for its ability to make ends meet despite market ‘trends’, health or other issues which can impact the owners’ ability to stay in business; the stand is thus locked in a tax system which never offsets the burdens it places on small business with anything other than permission to keep operating.
-It thereby turns into an increased burden in itself for business owners to deal with, among other challenges they face in an increasingly expensive city to live in.
+Once the stand clears the permitting process, as with most other things in life, taxes apply, but at no point in the process is there an accounting for the stand’s aggregate time in the community, or for its ability to make ends meet despite market ‘trends,’ health or other issues which can impact the owners’ ability to stay in business, such as increasing homelessness in the area; the stand is thus locked in a tax system which never offsets the burdens it places on small business with anything other than permission to keep operating.

-Each year new hurdles are placed in from them as small businesses owners, but they continue to rise with their small places to claim their time under the sun.
+Each year, new hurdles are placed in front of working class families as small businesses owners, but they continue to rise with their small places to claim their time under the sun.
 With their heads up high, they greet their customers loyally, serving each of them with gratitude in their gestures, and placing their faiths in the forces beyond them to continue with all of it through another day–and if they’re bendecidas enough–through another year.
-How then could we not honor these people, Los Angeles.

-The extension of the deadline is a sign of good faith for what lies ahead, but there is in fact much more work left to do for the pueblo.
-Still, for now, please celebrate with us by visiting a small mom and pop shop near you with while you can!
-They are dreams come true today, and with them we move onto yet more dreams, for tomorrow.
-If somehow they can manage to do it, we can too, Los Angeles.
+The extension of the deadline for Super Pan is thus a sign of good faith for what lies ahead, but there is in fact much more work left to do for the pueblo.
+For now, please visit a small mom and pop shop near you with while it’s still feasible.
+Those small businesses are dreams come true for many families, and with them we move onto yet more dreams, for tomorrow.